paging - Paging, page faults, and user virtual memory

 Page-fault handler

-A simple panic handler is installed on ISR 14.
-It reads the faulting address from CR2, prints it alongside the error code, then calls PANIC("Page fault").
+The page-fault handler is installed on ISR 14.
+It reads the faulting address from CR2, prints it alongside the error code when the fault cannot be resolved, and calls PANIC("Page fault") for unhandled cases.

 The error code bits indicate: